kkurian/calendar-love/README.md

 # Calendar Love 🗓 ❤️

-Got muliple Google calendar accounts?
+Got multiple Google calendar accounts?
 Wish they would they all show your actual availability regardless of which account has a scheduled event?

 ** Here's some calendar love for you: **